barotto/libRocketDoc/pages/building_boost_python.md

 title: Building Boost::Python
 ---

-This page describes how to build Boost::Python for use with libRocket.
+This page describes how to build Boost::Python for use with {{page.lib_name}}.
 This describes how to build against a debug version of Python on the Windows platform.

 ### Directory Structure

-The default libRocket configurations assume there is a support folder at the same directory structure level as the main rocket folder.
+The default {{page.lib_name}} configurations assume there is a support folder at the same directory structure level as the main rocket folder.

 ```
 D:\development